Genius-Gaming-Studios/SurgeBreaker/README.md

-# Surge Breaker (1.9.7a alpha)
+# Surge Breaker (1.9.9a alpha)
  *Surge Breaker - Genius Studios Project*

 *This is the Unity Project for the Surge Breaker Genius Studios Project.*

-## 1.9.7a Polish Update
+## 1.9.9a Turrets: Final Pass

 Note: This is a fully functional, playable demo version of the game.

 ### What's New?

-- Added: Enemy Animations
-- Fixed: Turrets no longer target dead enemies
+- Changed: Final passing on the turrets.
+All turret models and adjustments to audio have been implemented

-- Fixed: Mech Animations
+- Fixed: Play button now goes to level 1

-- Changed: Laser Healer SFX Heavily Updated
+- Noted: Death in Level 1 does not take you back to Level 1!
+I can not fix this, due to the chance of conflicts arriving, as DO-Nutt is also working on this level.
+So keep this in mind before finalizing Level 1.

-## Game Build
+## Game Build (1.9.Xa)

 - To run the demo game build, you must use either a **Mac or a Windows**.